The womb (uterus) is a pear-shaped organ where a baby is carried during pregnancy.

 - an inner layer, called the lining of the womb or endometrium.

 The lower part of the womb connects to the top of the vagina.
 This is called the cervix or the neck of the womb.
-Cervical cancer is cancer that starts in the cervix.
-It behaves differently and is treated differently from womb cancer.
+Cancers that start in the cervix behave differently and are treated differently from womb cancer.

 How we can help

 Chat online anonymously to others who understand what you are going through.
 Our community is available 24/7 and has dedicated forums where you can get advice and ask our experts.